 - Kopa Kondracka – 2005 m

 - Rysy - 2499 metres.
-The highest peak in Poland.
-Part of High Tatras.
+The highest mountain in Poland.
+One of the most exciting hiking trails in High Tatras.
 Rysy is actually a mountain massif and higher part of it belongs to Slovakia.
 On Polish side there are chains and the trail is narrow, so if you hike with children, it's better to ascend from Slovakia.

 The best valleys: